SS Aden (1891): Building

 She had a single screw, driven by a three-cylinder triple-expansion steam engine built by Thomas Richardson & Sons of Hartlepool.
 It was rated at 471 NHP or 3,000 ihp, and gave her a speed of 12 kn.
 She had two masts, rigged with spars, and she used sail propulsion as well as steam.

 Aden carried three lifeboats and three others.
 Total capacity of her six boats was 276 people.
+She also carried some 120 lifebelts and 10 lifebuoys.

 P&O registered the ship at Middlesbrough.
 Her UK official number was 98775 and her code letters were MLDV.

 Related ships

 In 1892 P&O took delivery of four ships similar to Aden.
 The Naval Construction & Armament Co in Barrow-in-Furness launched Malacca in December 1891 and Formosa in March 1892.
 Caird & Company in Greenock launched Java in July 1892 and Manila in October 1892.
 All four were 385 ft long and 45 ft beam; slightly longer and narrower than Aden.
 Their engines had a slightly lower rating: about 439 NHP instead of 471 NHP.

 In 1894 Sir Raylton Dixon & Co launched Ceylon.
 She was a sister ship of Aden, with the same beam and depth, similar capacities and engine, but her registered length was 375 ft; which was 11 ft longer than Aden.